- Loss of appetite

-Eat several small meals during the day, instead of three large meals.
+- Eat a few small meals during the day instead of three large ones.

-Try an "instant breakfast" mix or other nutritional shakes.
+- Try an "instant breakfast" mix or other nutritional shakes between meals.

-Eat the largest meal when you are most hungry, which varies from person to person.
+- Eat your largest meal of the day when you are most hungry.

-Drink beverages either a half hour before or after meals so they do not interfere with your appetite.
+- Drink water or other beverages either a half hour before or after meals so they don’t make you too full.

 Nausea and Vomiting

-Eat small meals frequently and avoid fatty, greasy foods and citrus.
+- Eat small meals more often and avoid greasy foods and citrus.

-When nauseated, try bland foods like crackers, gelatin, ice chips, rice, plain mashed potatoes, or applesauce.
+- When you’re nauseated, try bland foods like crackers, gelatin, ice chips, rice, plain mashed potatoes, or applesauce.

-Contact your doctor if you have severe nausea or frequent vomiting.
-If you vomit, wait an hour before eating or drinking anything.
+Call your doctor if you have severe nausea or you’re vomiting a lot.
+If you throw up, wait an hour before you eat or drink anything.
 Then, begin with ice chips and gradually add foods.
 Chamomile, ginger root tea, or ginger ale can sometimes help settle your stomach.

 Weakness and Fatigue